octree-nn/ocnn-pytorch/docs/source/notes/segmentation.rst

 #.
 Run the following command to get the per-point predictions for the validation
    dataset with a voting strategy.
-And after voting the mIoU is **74.8** on the validation dataset.
+And after voting, the mIoU is **74.9** on the validation dataset.

    .. code-block:: none